madrobby/zepto/README.md

 $ npm install
 ~~~

-Zepto test suite is in "test/\*.html" files.
+Zepto's test suite is in "test/\*.html" files.
 Open the individual files in a web
 browser to run the tests.
 Files named with "\_functional" are not automated
 tests, but require interaction.
 Automated tests are written using
 [Evidence.js][].